vand3rlinden/vand3rlinden.github.io/content/post/mdo-safelinks-policies.md

 2. Click on 'Create'.

 3. Specify a policy name such as `TENANTSHORT - Safe links policy`.

-4. Under 'Users and Domains', select the users, groups, and/or domains you want to include (In my case, I chose the default tenant domain).
+4. Under 'Users and Domains', select the users, groups, and/or domains you want to include (In my case, I configured all the accepted domains).
     - If desired, exclude groups such as Microsoft 365 groups or mail-enabled security groups.

 5. Under 'URL & click protection settings' you can set your URL and click protection settings for Email, Teams and Office 365 Apps